 Realizing this mission requires attention to the distinctive identity and formation of priests, permanent deacons, and laity as well as the development of professional skills to assist them in The mission is carried out through programs in three areas: Priesthood formation, Saint Meinrad's traditional and central work, faithful to the teachings of the Magisterium and in accord with Pastores dabo vobis and the Program of Priestly Formation (5th Edition) of the United States Conference of Catholic Bishops, prepares seminarians for ministry in a multicultural Church.
-Ongoing formation for priests is provided by the Institute for Priests and Presbyterates. accord with The National Directory for the Formation, Ministry, and Life of Permanent Deacons in the United States.
-Additional are provided for ongoing formation.
+Ongoing formation for priests is provided by the Institute for Priests and Presbyterates.
+The National Directory for the Formation, Ministry, and Life of Permanent Deacons in the United States.
+Additional offerings are provided for ongoing formation.